 AUSON – Auburn University School of Nursing – was established in 1979 in Auburn, Alabama.
 There are nine baccalaureate nursing programs in the state of Alabama, and Auburn University’s is the newest.
 They have designed a mission that focuses on … Read MoreTop Nursing Schools by State

-Top Nursing Schools by State
+Top Nursing Schools by State - Page 3 of 6

 Program location is an important consideration for U.S. nursing students.
 According to the American Association of Colleges of Nursing, more than 650 nursing programs are available around the country.
 Notwithstanding this wide selection of educational opportunities, attending a nursing program based in your home state offers several advantages over earning the degree in another state.